badbsallyy/NEXAH-CODEX/README.md

 It is built as an **open scientific–symbolic repository**, where
 - proofs and geometry coexist with myth and language,
 - each module represents a real research layer,
-- every visual, equation, and symbol is testable — but also interpretable.
+- every visual, equation, and symbol is **intended to be testable (where formalizable)** — and also interpretable.

 ---